piraeusdatastore/runc-etcd/README.md

 ### Restore

 Restore only works for v3 keys.
-It will backup
+It will do another backup before apply the restore target.
 ```
 runc-etcd.sh restore -s 2019-12-31_14-54-49
 ```